saltyrtc/saltyrtc-meta/Protocol.md

 An initiator who receives a 'new-responder' message SHALL validate that the *id* field contains a valid responder address (`0x02..0xff`).
 It SHOULD store the responder's identity in its internal list of responders.
+If a responder with the same id already exists, all currently cached information about and for the previous responder (such as cookies and the sequence number) MUST be deleted first.
 Furthermore, the initiator MUST drop new responders that have not sent any messages to the initiator after 60 seconds.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the initiator's permanent key pair.